Government Building, Vaduz

 The Government Building (Regierungsgebäude) is the seat of the Government of Liechtenstein.
 It contains the office of the prime minister and the government ministries.
-It also houses the Liechtenstein National Archives.
 It is located in the capital of Vaduz.

 The building began construction in 1903 to a design by Austrian architect Gustav Ritter von Neumann, who was commissioned by Johann II, and it opened on 28 December 1905.
 The building represents neo-Renaissance architecture and contained the first telephone network and central heating in the country.

-From its opening in 1905 the building also served as the meeting place of the Landtag of Liechtenstein until 2007, when the Landtag of Liechtenstein Building was built.
+From its opening in 1905 the building also served as the meeting place of the Landtag of Liechtenstein; this was moved to the Landtag of Liechtenstein Building, which was built next to it in 2007.